ourlifeloop/marketing/src/cms/training-faqs/i-have-a-list-of-connection-information-already-can-i-upload-into-lifeloop-all-at-once.md

 ---
 question: I have a list of connection information already, can I upload into LifeLoop all at once?
-answer: Yes, within the 'Connections' tab you can select the "import" button and follow the instructions on formatting your CSV to match the necessary fields and upload your list all at one time.
+answer: Yes, within the 'Connections' tab you can select the 'import' button and follow the instructions on formatting your CSV to match the necessary fields and upload your list all at one time.
 isMobile: false